laniel123/GUI-Automation-Toolkit/README.md

    ```

 3. **Open TikTok in your browser**
-   Make sure the TikTok video feed is visible and your browser is in the same position each time.
+   Make sure the TikTok video feed is visible and that your browser is in the same position each time.

 4. **Run the main script**
    In your terminal: